nickfrostatx/infection/README.md

 For the implementation, I'm going to add an "infection" data structure, which contains the users in the connected component, and the version of the site those users should have.

+Since we can get an approximate value for the number of users, we can technically solve this problem in polynomial time, using an approximate solution to the subset sum.
+We're completely throwing that whole "exactly n users" thing out the window now.